PaneXz/VFNV/README.md

 ## Troubleshooting

 **"No database selected"**
+- Click "Auto-Detect" to automatically find your VRCX database
-- Click "Browse" to manually select your VRCX database
+- Or click "Browse" to manually select your VRCX database
 - Default location: `%APPDATA%\VRCX\VRCX.sqlite3`
 - Make sure VRCX is installed and has been run at least once

+**"No VRCX account selected"**
+- Select a VRCX account from the dropdown menu
+- The app supports multiple VRChat accounts logged into VRCX
+- Choose which account's friend network you want to visualize

 **"Login required"**
 - Enter your VRChat username and password